 The Company holds its exploration and development properties through a series of subsidiaries as shown in the diagram below.
-Effective April 20, 2006, the Company's wholly-owned subsidiary, Bear Creek Mining Company (previously EVEolution Ventures (USA) Inc.), continued from the State of Arizona to the Province of British Columbia under the BCBCA and changed its name to "Bear Creek Exploration Company Ltd." ("BCEMC"), which subsidiary holds a branch office registration in Peru under the name "Bear Creek Mining Company Sucursal del Peru".
+Effective April 20, 2006, the Company's wholly-owned subsidiary, Bear Creek Mining Company (previously EVEolution Ventures (USA) Inc.), continued from the State of Arizona to the Province of British Columbia under the BCBCA and changed its name to "Bear Creek Exploration Company Ltd.", which subsidiary holds a branch office registration in Peru under the name "Bear Creek Mining Company Sucursal del Peru".
 The Company additionally has the following wholly-owned (directly or indirectly) subsidiaries: "Bear Creek Resources Company Ltd." (British Columbia, Canada); "BCMC Corani Holdings Ltd." (British Columbia, Canada); "Bear Creek (BVI) Limited" (British Virgin Islands); and "Corani Mining Limited" (British Virgin Islands).
 "Bear Creek Mining S.A.C. (previously "Corani S.A.C.")
 (Peru), which holds the Corani Property, is owned as to 30% by Corani Mining Limited and 70% by the Company.
 Inversiones, Estudios y Desarrollo S.A.C. ("INEDE") (Peru) is owned as to 99.995% by Bear Creek Resources Company Ltd. and 0.005% by the Company.
 Electroantapata S.A.C.
 (Peru), which was registered to build and hold title to an electrical substation and other electrical infrastructure, is owned as to 99% by Bear Creek Mining S.A.C. and 1% by INEDE.
-Chino Li S.A.C.
-(Peru), which holds the Maria Jose Prospect, is owned as to 49% by INEDE (and 51% by Analytica Mineral Services SAC ("AMS"), an un-related third-party company) (see "General Development of the Business - Exploration Properties").
 All the Company's mineral properties in Peru, with the exception of the Corani Property (as hereinafter defined) are held by INEDE, which essentially acts as the Company's exploration division.